joe-sheldon/Foolish-Division/README.md

 This project has just started.
 This will use a Django backend with a ReactJS frontend.
 Currently, this is being deployed to Render @ [www.foolish-division.com](https://www.foolish-division.com).
 Local development should use the dev.yml Docker Compose to set up the backend and manually launch the frontend in a separate process.

+The current state of the code is "Get it working".
+Cleanup will occur once proved out.